 - 1 large eggplant diced into small cubes

 - 1 tablespoon balsamic vinegar

 - salt and pepper

 - olive oil

 - Preheat oven to 450 degrees.
-Place diced eggplant in a large bowl and toss with 2 tbsp olive oil and a hefty sprinkle of salt.
+Place diced eggplant in a large bowl and toss with 2 tablespoon olive oil and a hefty sprinkle of salt.
 Arrange eggplant cubes on a baking sheet, evenly spaced apart and set aside.
-Add halved cherry tomatoes to the large bowl and toss with remaining 2 tbsp of olive oil and salt.
+Add halved cherry tomatoes to the large bowl and toss with remaining 2 tablespoon of olive oil and salt.
 Arrange cherry tomates, cut side facing upwards, on a baking sheet and set aside.
 Place both baking sheets in the oven and bake for 15 minutes then stir.
 Add balsamic vinegar to the eggplant. stir again, and place both baking sheets back in the oven for 10 minutes.
 Remove from oven, mix each sheet pan together and set aside.

 - Meanwhile, add pasta to boiling salted water and cook until al dente.
 Strain and set aside.

 - In a large sauce pan, add 5 tablespoon of salted butter and melt over medium heat.
 Add garlic and a hefty pinch of salt and cook down for 2 minutes or until fragrant.
 Stir in heavy cream and add ½ tablespoon salt and some fresh cracked pepper.
 Let simmer then slowly add in 1.5 cups parmesan, little by little, until melted.

 - Add cooked pasta to the parmesan cream sauce then top with roasted veggies, basil, more salt and pepper.
 Tear up two balls of burrata and stir them in.
 Season to taste.